7.4 HR Technology, Data, and Process Controls

 An HR team wants a new case-management system because employees complain about slow responses.
 What should HR do before selecting a tool?

-Which practice best supports HR data integrity?
+Which practice best protects HR data integrity and privacy in an HRIS?